-Advisers need to be aware of the LSS because it set out a series of generic principles that govern how HMRC intends to conduct civil disputes to ensure this is done proportionately, in a way that minimises the number of ongoing disputes.
+Advisers need to be aware of the LSS because it sets out a series of generic principles that govern how HMRC intends to conduct civil disputes to ensure this is done proportionately and within the law, in a way that minimises the number of ongoing disputes.

-Special considerations might apply for disputes involving NICs, PAYE or VAT.
-This is due to the possible implications for an individual’s contribution record in the case of NICs, and the tax treatment of other taxpayers in the case of PAYE and VAT disputes.
+Special considerations might apply for disputes involving NIC, PAYE or VAT.
+This is due to the possible implications for an individual’s contribution record in the case of NIC, and the tax treatment of other taxpayers in the case of PAYE and VAT disputes.
 Therefore, the LSS should always be read in conjunction with the HMRC published operational and policy guidance that applies to the particular dispute in question.

 This guidance note:

-The current wording of the LSS can be found on the HMRC website.
+The current wording of both the LSS and the accompanying commentary / guidance for HMRC staff can be found on the GOV.UK website.